-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 D1.
 Participate effectively in knowledge and information systems management, development and research.

 Specific modules will introduce you to particular practical topics.
 These will be taught through laboratory workshops as well as through conventional lectures, classes and group work.